BackdoorAli/azure-red-team-abuse-scenarios/diagrams/persistence/service-principal-persistence-flow.md

 ## Diagram Purpose

-This diagram visualizes how attackers establish or abuse **service principals** to maintain durable, non-interactive access in Azure.
+This diagram visualises how attackers establish or abuse **service principals** to maintain durable, non-interactive access in Azure.

 It is intended to:
 - Show why application identities are attractive for persistence